Reflexology

 On the first visit, the reflexology practitioner will have a preliminary talk with you to determine your present and past health and lifestyle.

-The reflexologist will then use their hands to apply pressure to the feet.
+The Reflexologist will then use their hands to apply pressure to the feet.
 The application and the effect of the therapy is unique to each person.

-A professionally trained reflexologist can detect subtle changes in specific points on the feet, and by working on these points may affect the corresponding organ or system of the body.
+A professionally trained Reflexologist can detect subtle changes in specific points on the feet, and by working on these points may affect the corresponding organ or system of the body.

 A treatment session usually lasts for about one hour.
 A course of treatment may be recommended depending on your body’s needs.

-How will I feel after a reflexology treatment?
+How will I feel after a Reflexology treatment?

 After one or two treatments your body may respond in a very definite way.
 Most people note a sense of well-being and relaxation; sometimes people report feeling lethargic, nauseous or tearful, but this is transitory and is a part of the healing process.

-This is vital information to feed back to the reflexologist as it shows how your body is responding to treatment.
+This is vital information to feed back to the Reflexologist as it shows how your body is responding to treatment.
 This will help the reflexologist to tailor a treatment plan specific to your needs.